mvolkmann/blog/src/hot-topics-2024.md

 target="_blank">WebSockets</a> are a standardized protocol for two-way communication between clients and servers using TCP.
 They are widely supported by web browsers.

+WebSockets are in my 2024 list because it is important to know how they differ from long polling and Server-Sent Events.
+There are situations where any of these three options is the best choice.

 For one-way communication from servers to clients, consider using
 <a href="/blog/topics/#/blog/server-sent-events/"